Starting a business in Spain

 Personal financing: You may have enough funds in your savings account to get your business started, or friends and family members may be able to lend or give you some start-up capital.

 Loans (prestamos): These are available to residents and non-residents.
-Just be sure to shop around to find the best deals from banks and other financial institutions.
+Just be sure to shop for the best deals from Spanish banks and other financial institutions.

 Angel investors/business investors: If banks turn you down for a loan, angel investors may come to your aid.
 These private investors help finance new or existing businesses and ultimately expect a good return on their investment.

-Grants (subvenciones or ayudas): Grants at the European, national, regional and municipal level are sometimes available for new and existing businesses.
+Grants (subvenciones or ayudas): Grants at the European, national, regional and municipal levels are sometimes available for new and existing businesses.
 Check with your local Chamber of Commerce to see if you're eligible.

 Lines of credit (Cuenta de crédito or póliza de crédito): A line of credit can be helpful, especially during the start-up phase when there may be a host of unexpected costs.
-You pay interest on borrowed money when you need it and a commission for when you don't.
+You pay interest on borrowed money when needed and a commission for when you don't.

 Self-employment in Spain